SkoolNotes/Taproot/2020BIO101/KBhBIO101Evolution.md

 title: Evolution
 source: KBBiologyMasterIndex
 course: BIO101
-author: Hou
+author: Houjun Liu
+---

+# Evolution
-*Any change in the heritable traits in a population over time.*
+*Any change in the heritable traits in a population over a long period of time.*

-**PRocess of evuloution**
+**Causes of of evolution**
 - different reproduction rates
-- Enviromental pressures
+- Environmental pressures
 - non-random mate choices
-- migration
+- Migration

+**Evidence for evolution**
+- Lab evidence of short-lifespan bacterial